 Venue: The Raveningham Centre, Beccles Road, Raveningham, Norfolk NR14 6NU

-A pop-up gallery in the farmhouse shows prints, paintings, textiles and fragile pieces and there are large-scale textile works by Helen Howes in the Ravenous Cafe.
+A pop-up gallery in the farmhouse shows prints, paintings, textiles and fragile pieces.

 Parking: plentiful free parking and designated disabled parking.